emzap79/scripts/README.md

 # Collection of Bash-Scripts
 This is my collection of bash-scripts I consider useful in on a daily base use.
-So far it contains following scripts:
+Until now it contains following scripts:

 - pdfresize
 - ~~huge_bash_code~~